Help Center/ Cloud Container Engine/ Best Practices/ Container/ Using Init Containers to Initialize an Application

 Application Scenarios

-Before deploying a service, you can use an init container to make preparations before the pod where the service is running is deployed.
-After the preparations are complete, the init container runs to completion and exit, and the container to be deployed will be started.
+Before deploying a service, you can use an init container to make preparations before the service pod is deployed.
+After the preparations are complete, the init container runs to completion and exits, and the container to be deployed will be started.

 • Scenario 1: Wait for other modules to be ready.
 For example, an application contains two containerized services: web server and database.
 The web server service needs to access the database service.
 However, when the application is started, the database service may have not been started.
 Therefore, web server may fail to access database.
 To solve this problem, you can use an init container in the pod where web server is running to check whether database is ready.
 The init container runs to completion only when database is accessible.
 Then, web server is started and initiates a formal access request to database.